 - The eligibility to vote for directors of the Federal Reserve Bank and eligibility for service as a director.

-In addition, one of the Financial Institution Supervision and Credit Division’s objectives is to ensure consistency and open lines of communication.
+In addition, one of the Supervision + Credit (S+C) Group’s objectives is to ensure consistency and open lines of communication.
 In this regard, we have implemented the concept of a “Central Point of Contact,” whereby a single senior staff member serves as the primary Federal Reserve supervision contact for a specific banking institution.
 We have found that this facilitates communication between the banking organization and the Federal Reserve and helps to provide for a fully coordinated supervisory process.

 An application for membership may be filed by a newly organizing state bank (de novo); an existing state nonmember bank; an existing national bank that seeks to convert to a state charter and continue as a member bank; or a thrift or other depository institution converting to a state bank charter and desirous of membership.

 The Federal Reserve considers the following factors, among others, when reviewing an application for membership:

 - The financial history and condition of the applying bank and the general character of its management and board of directors.